You dont have javascript enabled! Please enable it! HDCPR is about Puerto Rican Genealogy - Puerto Rican Genealogy Archives

 My research under Hijos de Coamo, PR, relies on instincts and experiences.
 This approach has permitted me to remove obstacles and break down brick walls that many have experienced.

 I will continue to add content about our Puerto Rican genealogy, ancestors, and other families.
-In addition, it will include thoroughly researched documentation for each of the towns in Puerto Rico where they resided when available.
+When available, this will include thoroughly researched documentation for each of the towns in Puerto Rico where they resided.

-Stay tuned for further articles where I will share my experiences and the information I have gathered.
+Stay tuned for further articles to share my experiences and the information I have gathered.
 Again, thank you for passing by, and please feel free to reach out if you need assistance with your research.
 Don’t forget to follow me so you can stay updated on all my upcoming posts.
 I appreciate your support.

 My main focus and research are on the following towns, which has allowed me to advance my Puerto Rican Genealogy.